Size: 2 sound cassettes (2 hrs.), analog.; 66 Pages, Transcript

 Format: Originally recorded 2 sound cassettes.
 Reformatted in 2010 as 8 digital wav files.
 Duration is 2 hr., 30 min.

-Collection Summary: An interview of Robert Blair conducted 1994 Nov.
-30-1995 Aug.
-27, by Robert Brown, for the Archives of American Art.
+Summary: An interview with Robert Blair conducted 1994 November 30-1995 August 27, by Robert Brown, for the Archives of American Art.

 Blair continues discussion of his service as an airborne soldier and artist in Belgium and Germany during World War II; returning from the War to direct the Arts Institute of Buffalo and his long friendship with Charles Burchfield; Philip Elliott, painter and teacher at the rival Albright Art School in Buffalo; traveling throughout the US and Mexico, painting wherever he camped; his work and proficiency in watercolor; and the value of figure studies, which he does regularly with other artists.